Xceptance/xlt-documentation/content/en/load-testing/11-glossary.md

 -   Often insufficient validation of results

-The XLT Script Developer was such an advanced Capture & Replay Tool, featuring a broad range of additional functionality.
-Sadly, it had to be [discontinued](../../about-xlt/10-history/#2017---script-developer-discontinued) when Mozilla removed the support for legacy extensions.
+The XLT Script Developer was such an advanced Capture & Replay Tool, featuring a broad range of additional functionality, but it was [discontinued](../../about-xlt/10-history/#2017---script-developer-discontinued) when Mozilla removed the XUL-application API from Firefox.

 ## Client